entelognathus/Coelacanth-phylogeny/Character list of coelacanths to be compiled.md

 > - Clement *et al.* (in review): "The character-states of Char.
 8 have been reorganized to obtain a morphocline.
 The condition observed in the out-group is paired premaxillae.
 The fragmented condition corresponds to a series of small elements located at the position of the premaxillae.
 The fused condition of Character 8 is partially linked with Character 1.“

-> - This character was assigned ‘ordered’ in Clement *et al.* (in review)。
+> - Clement *et al.* (in review) assigned this character ‘ordered’，Considering the paired premaxillae plesiomorphic by the out-group comparison, it is better to assign this character unordered.

-> - Considering the paired premaxillae plesiomorphic by the out-group comparison, it is better to assign this character unordered.
+> - The coding of *Dianodus* is XX.

 9. Dorsal lamina of premaxillae: present (0), absent (1).
 > Forey (1998), Clément (2005), Friedman & Coates (2006), Yabumoto (2008), Geng *et al.* (2009), Wendruff (2011), Wendruff & Wilson (2012), Dutel *et al.* (2012), Zhu *et al.* (2012), Graf (2012), Wen *et al.* (2013), Cavin *et al.* (2013), Cavin & Grădinaru (2014), Arratia & Schultze (2015), Gess & Coates (2015), Dutel *et al.* (2015), Cavin *et al.* (2017), Renesto & Stockar (2018), Toriño *et al.* (2021), Character 5.